 III.
-MULTI-FOIL X-RAY OPTICS
+MULTI-FOIL X-RAY AND LOBSTER EYE OPTICS

-There is need for large segmented X-ray telescopes of various geometry and geometrical arrangements including large modules of the Wolter 1 geometry (e.g. assumed for the future ESA/NASA/JAXA X-ray astronomy mission IXO), large Kirkpatrick-Baez (further referred as K-B) modules (as they can play an important role in future X-ray astronomy projects as a promising and less laborious to produce alternative) as well as large Lobster Eye (LE) modules in the Schmidt arrangements.
+As already mentioned, there is a need for large segmented X-ray telescopes of various geometry and geometrical arrangements including large modules of the Wolter 1 geometry (e.g. assumed for the future ESA ATHENA mission), large Kirkpatrick-Baez (further referred as K-B) modules (as they can play an important role in future X-ray astronomy projects as a promising and less laborious to produce alternative) as well as large Lobster Eye (LE) modules in the Schmidt arrangements.
 Although these particular X-ray optics modules differ in the geometry of foils/shells arrangements, they do not differ much from the point of the view of the foils/shells production and assembly, and also share all the problems of calculations, design, development, weight constraints, manufacture, assembling, testing, etc.

-It is evident that these problems are common and rather important for majority of the large aperture X-ray astronomy space projects.
-All the space projects require light material alternative.
-We have developed the Proc. of SPIE Vol. 10565 105652U-4 various laboratory samples of the above mentioned X-ray optics modules based on high quality X-ray reflecting gold coated float glass foils.
+We have developed the various laboratory samples of the above mentioned X-ray optics modules based on high quality X-ray reflecting gold coated float glass foils.
 For the large laboratory test modules of dimensions equal or exceeding 30 x 30 x 30 cm, mostly glass foils of thickness of 0.75 mm have been used, although in future this thickness can be further reduced down to 0.3 mm and perhaps even less (we have successfully designed, developed and tested systems based on glass foils as thin as 30 microns, albeit for much smaller sizes of the modules).
 The requirement of minimizing the weight of future large X-ray space telescopes and at the same time achieving huge collecting areas means that the future large astronomical mirrors have to be based on thin X-ray reflecting foils i.e. thin layers with low weight which can be easily multiply nested to form the precise high throughput systems [13].
-There are also further possible space applications as wide-field X-ray imagers e.g. in planetary and earth and atmosphery science.
+There are also further possible space applications as wide-field X-ray imagers e.g. in planetary and earth and atmospheric science.